rhel-labs/instruqt/command-line-assistant-problem-solving/04-network/assignment.md

 ===
 Let's configure our system to redirect requests to port 9000 to port 80.
 That way when we run `curl` against port 9000, we'll obtain the test webpage we created in the previous assignment.

-Let's ask CLA how to do this.
+Let's ask command line assistant how to do this.

 ```bash,run
 c "how do I forward requests to port 9000 to 80"
 ```

-We'll run the commands recommended by CLA.
+We'll run the commands recommended by command line assistant.

 ```bash,run
 firewall-cmd --zone=trusted --add-forward-port=port=9000:proto=tcp:toport=80 --permanent